Is an Online MSW Right for Me?

 Figuring out whether to choose an online versus an on-campus MSW program can be a difficult process.
 Two common concerns about online MSW programs are whether your degree will be looked upon by employers as equal to campus-based programs and whether you will be eligible to obtain a license.
 Simply put, as long as the online MSW program you are choosing is accredited by the Council on Social Work Education,1 this should not have a negative impact on future employment or salary, nor will it be a barrier to licensure.

-Among the reasons to choose an online MSW program, access, convenience, and flexibility2 may be at the top of your lists.
-In this regard, some key questions to consider are: Do you live a great distance from a local college or university that has an accredited MSW program?
+Among the reasons to choose an online program, flexibility may be at the top of your list.2 In this regard, some key questions to consider are: Do you live a great distance from a local college or university that has an accredited MSW program?
 Are you working long hours at a job?
 Do you have primary responsibility for children?
 Are you the primary caregiver to a family member?
 Do you live overseas?
 Are you on active duty in the military?
 Do you have a disability that makes it a challenge to attend an on-campus program?
 If your answer is “yes” to one or more of these questions, an online program might be a worthy choice.

-Maybe, now your thoughts jump to concerns about not being tech savvy or about the goodness-of-fit for you in an online learning environment.
-Widener’s Online MSW Program3 offers an easy to use online platform with lots of tech support for any challenges that might arise -- from “soup to nuts.”
+Maybe now your thoughts jump to concerns about not being tech-savvy or about the goodness-of-fit for you in an online learning environment.
+Widener’s online MSW program offers an easy-to-use online platform with lots of tech support for any challenges that might arise — from “soup to nuts.”
 Written and video instructions offer down-to-earth language about how to access the online platform, how to create and upload videos, how to communicate with faculty, staff, and peers, and how to complete and submit assignments.
 Writing support for paper assignments is also available.

 About the Author